Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

 C) Reducing and/or eliminating tape on shipments from Waukesha, WI to Danbury, CT,

-D) Reducing transportation and environmental impact costs by replacing heavy, space wasting, double-high, wooden cartons with lightweight, compartmentalized corrugate boxes transported via shrink-wrapped pallets,
+D) Reducing transportation and environmental impact costs by replacing heavy, space wasting, double-high, wooden cartons with lightweight, partitioned corrugate boxes transported between locations via shrink-wrapped pallets,

 E) Saving valuable floor space on their assembly floor that is now available for other uses,

-F) The fact that material handlers and assemblers love this system because it saves time and motion by reducing touch points at their assembly cells,
+F) The fact that material handlers and assemblers love this system because it reduces time and motion loading parts and boxes more efficiently at their cells as well as touch points during the assembly process,

 G) Reducing the carbon imprint as petroleum-based plastic cartons within the company’s manufacturing and assembly process are replaced with corrugate boxes.

-This same idea and process developed and implemented with Wisconsin Metal Parts now is being pursued with a second downstream supplier of parts, i.e., Alton Manufacturing in Rochester, NY.
+This idea and process developed and implemented with Wisconsin Metal Parts has been so successful and cost effective that it now is being pursued with a second stamped part from WMP as well as with additional parts shipped from downstream supplier Alton Manufacturing in Rochester, NY.
 The concept also is being applied within Belimo’s internal closed loop manufacturing and product assembly process in other sectors of their Danbury, CT plant.

-Prepared by Jim Wilson, CEO, ELS, Box Latch™ Products with permission and assistance from Michael Gallo, Belimo USA.
+Prepared by Jim Wilson, CEO, ELS, Box Latch™ Products with assistance and permission from Mike Gallo at Belimo, Dave Holzer at WMP and Steve Dukatz at Alton.